ravenleeblack/Seedling/README.md

 ```
 -o: Output flag

--t: scope table flag - outputs the scope table variables or placeholders into a scope table that can be read in order to verify.
+-t: scope table flag - outputs the scope table variables or placeholders into a scope table that can
+ be read in order to verify.

 -d: debug flag**

 -n: nasm flag - currently outputs nasm in the backend so that it can be assembled down and linked.

--b: binary flag - Will eventually have a way to assemble down in to binary so that we can lin with rootling linker.
+-b: binary flag - Will eventually have a way to assemble down in to binary so that we can lin with rootling
+linker.
 If i ever make it that far.
+Rootling doesnt exist yet.
+I need to get an actual version od seedling
+done first.
 ```
 main.seed yield.seed: Input files for assembly.
 A seedling file must have the ext .seed